Trump’s Travesties: Are You Ashamed Yet?

 Stop the madness: Obama’s extravagant Presidential Center

-Now we have a number. $1 billion.
-That’s what The Obama Presidential Center in Chicago is expected to cost.
+$1 billion.
+That’s what The Obama Presidential Center in Chicago was expected to cost.

 “Eight years is only the beginning,” the Obama Foundation, which is driving creation of the Center, says on its website.
 “As President Obama has said, the change we seek will take longer than one presidency.
 The Obama Foundation is where the work we started together will continue.”